CreatorAndrew/the-bard/README.md

 ### For Windows (Chocolatey):
 ```
-choco install ffmpeg mediainfo-cli
+choco install ffmpeg
 ```

 ### For Windows (Scoop):
 ```
-scoop install ffmpeg mediainfo
+scoop install ffmpeg
 ```

 ### For Windows (Manual):
-+ Download FFmpeg from https://ffmpeg.org/download.html#build-windows and add the `bin` subfolder to your `PATH` environment variable.
++ Download FFmpeg from https://ffmpeg.org/download.html#build-windows and copy the contents of the `bin` folder into the project's directory.
-+ Download MediaInfo (CLI version) from https://mediaarea.net/en/MediaInfo/Download/Windows and add the folder to your `PATH` environment variable.

 ---